 What our physios do

-Collectively, our physio team has over 50 years of clinical experience both in the private and public systems, throughout Australia as well as overseas.
-All our physios have either completed or due to complete advanced Masters training.
-This aspect of our business is strongly aligned with a key MPG directive of life-long learning and the delivery of excellence in physio care.
-In addition, our MPG physios are active in the local community where we sponsor and support a number of community groups.
-This third arm of the company's position statement reflects our committment to the community in which we serve.
+Collectively, our physio team has over 75 years of clinical experience both in the private and public systems, throughout Australia as well as overseas.
+As a group we strongly reinvest in further education and partner key teaching institutions to train our physios of the future.
+This aspect of our business is strongly aligned with a key group directive of life-long learning and the delivery of excellence in physio care.

-At MPG, we are constantly striving to deliver excellent, patient-centred and evidence-based therapy with world-class standards and practices within our local community.
-Consequently, when you visit us at one of our clinics, we will provide you with an advanced assessment, diagnosis and treatment of your condition.
+At MPG, we are constantly striving to deliver excellent, patient-centred and evidence-based therapy with world-class standards.
+Consequently, when you visit us at one of our clinics, we will provide you with an advanced assessment, diagnosis and treatment of your

 Our MPG physios employ only the most efficacious techniques and therapies which have proven scientific benefit.
 In addition, they will consult closely with your doctor and/or specialist when required to ensure that you receive the best possible treatment and care.

 What can I expect and what can I do?

 If your injury is recent, your MPG physio will act promptly to minimise the severity of your pain and disability by protecting the injury and reducing inflammation in the area.
 Once inflammation and pain have subsided your physio will introduce gentle movement-based strategies including stretching and strengthening aimed at rehabilitating your injury and increasing your movement.
 This may include gentle, safe and targeted exercises, or habit-forming position and movement strategies that can be done at home or work.

 As your pain eases and your movement returns, the focus of your treatment may shift to address the restoration of your strength and agility.
 Your MPG physio will collaborate with you to understand your daily, sporting, or work needs and help you to establish self-help restorative and preventative strategies.